From drowning ‘winter’ to getting hitched twice, Polish traditions and customs often border on the bizarre but are certainly a highlight to discover.

 The drowning of Marzanna

-On the first day of spring, Poles celebrate the departure (or demise) of winter by the ‘Drowning (and sometimes burning) of Marzanna’.
+On the first day of spring, Polish celebrate the departure (or demise) of winter by the ‘Drowning (and sometimes burning) of Marzanna’.
 This tradition is rooted in the pre-Christian sacrificial rites of Slavic Pagans.
 Because of its origin, many over the years have tried to put an end to this tradition, unsuccessfully.

 Marzanna was the goddess who personified winter.
 On this day, locals create her likeness using straw, old clothing and even accessories like a headscarf.
 They then literally throw ‘winter’ into a lake or a river to drown.
 The practice is symbolic for sending the winter away and preparing nature for spring and its rebirth.
 Often, singing or the reciting of old verses accompany the procession: “Marzanna, Marzanna, swim across the seas.
 Let flowers bloom, and fields turn green”.